krpors/gimlet/README.md

 GImlet is an attempt to make a useful query application.
 Users can create their own predefined (parameterized) queries to run against a database.
-Following the result set of that query, you can 'drill down' further into the result set by effectively executing a sub-query.
+Following the result set of that query, you can 'drill down' further into other tables by effectively executing a sub-query, based on the resultset of the previous query.
+In a sense, it's a lazy query evaluator.

 ## But why not just use JOINs?

 Joins are useful of course, but fail to display data properly when you have to find specific information when there is more than 1 join.
 You could get double data and things.
 Also, when there are N:M relations between tables, a drill-down functionality might come in handy.
 This tool attempts to make that drill down configurable.

 ## Example